AkBKukU/youtube-cli/README.md

 ## Script Usage for Uploading
 `upload.py` can upload videos to Youtube.
 It is a fairly simple file because all of the real functionality is in all the supporting files.
-You can set video information either over parameters.
+You can set video information either over parameters or JSON.
 You can run `./upload.py -h` to see the parameters you can pass.
 Everything accepts qouted strings except category.
 That is set with integer numbers(look in `videodata.py` for what numbers are used).
 Tags are also able to be set with multiple arguments.

-You can also supply all the video data that is accepted by loading a JSON file as well.
-You can load it by using the `-l` parameter.
+To supply all the video data that is accepted by loading a JSON file as well, load it by using the `-l` parameter.
+A VideoData object will be filled in from that.

 ## Code Usage